UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 **Method to Load Modules**

 To load modules, you will need to create a [hidden directory](../../../support_and_training/cheat_sheet/#hidden-files-and-directories) in your home called `~/.UAz_ood`.
 Inside that directory, create a file called `rstudio.sh`.
 You can then add any `module load` statements you need to this file.
-The file `rstudio.sh` is sourced when your RStudio session initiates, so {==if you modify this file, you will need to start a new RStudio session for the changes to take effect==}.
+The file `rstudio.sh` is sourced when your RStudio session initiates, so ==if you modify this file, you will need to start a new RStudio session for the changes to take effect==.

 An example of how to create this file with example contents is shown below.